 With short chapters that intersect all three of these characters paths, weaving them together to lead the reader from beginning to end, there is so much action in this book that it can be read in one day.
 The characters are all well developed and intriguing, some more than others when considering how naïve Reid is to the world in contrast with his grandfather, but the story as a whole is pretty amazing.
 I loved the insanity from Pascal, the societies that Mandeville created, and the small little nudge of religion.
 Normally, I don’t like religion in fiction books because it tends to overshadow the story, but Mandeville made it so that religion was not a focus of the story (even though it has a huge impact on what happens), and she was able to show that not everyone is perfect in such religious societies.

 This is definitely one of the best post-apocalyptic stories out there, especially since it shows how different areas of people were affected.
 Some relying on the military, others relying on religion, and some relying solely on themselves and those around them.
-I am going to be giving Chris Mandeville’s Seeds and 8 out of 10, due to some of the characters feeling as though they were written to do things, instead of being written about.
 And really, when reading, it should feel as though the readers are reading about someone and the events surrounding them.
 They shouldn’t be thinking about how the author is moving plot along.

 Reviewed by Maranda Hernandez